 Why do I need Dancers?
 They don’t do anything and they are annoying…

 We’ve all experienced parties where the dancers didn’t do anything but stand there and yes, they were very annoying.
-We don’t employ those dancers.
-Our dancers are trained from the ground up to be extensions of the MC.
+We don’t contract with those dancers.
+Our dancers are skilled in their specific dance discipline and are extensions of the MC.
 This is why they are necessary.
 The MC can’t be everywhere at one time.
 That’s where the dancers come in.
 They are responsible for the majority of on-the-floor crowd management, grabbing the guest of honor for the grand entrance, passing out party favors and motivating the crowd.
 The MC does that too but what you don’t want, or I should say we don’t want, is an MC that spends your entire night blabbing on the mic directing your party like cattle.
 We believe in a more subtle approach.

 How many dancers do I need?
 I only have x amount of guests…

 We know, when it’s all said and done, a Bar Mitzvah can be horribly expensive and when you are able to cut corners, it’s probably in the best interest of your personal and financial livelihood and let’s not forget…sanity.
 While cutting corners on chairs, or choosing buffet over plated may be easy choices, skimping on entertainment can ruin your event.
 We understand that the DJ, besides the guest of honor and of course the religious milestone of becoming a man/woman, is the single most important aspect of your event.
 The DJ company can make or break the party.
 CheckOne2, at its core, is good because of the people we contract.
 Our MCs would not be as good if it weren’t for the dancers and DJs backing them up.
 In other words, dancers are a necessity and we only recommend the amount you need, no more, no less.
 You can get by with less dancers, but less dancers typically mean less control.
 Of course, on smaller events we do modify depending on the amount of guests.